-Drive them home yourself.
 Note: this only works if you haven’t had anything to drink yourself.
-Playing the part of the responsible adult and assuming the role of DD (designated driver) isn’t always as fun as tying one on with a group of friends – but if you’re steadfast and determined to keep those you care about from harm, consider refraining from drinking so that everyone gets home safe and sound, and lives to party another night.
+You may think that playing the part of the responsible adult and assuming the role of DD (designated driver) may not be as fun as tying one on with a group of friends.
+Consider taking a turns refraining from drinking so that everyone gets home safe and sound, and lives to party another night.

 Having a group of friends over to your house entails certain responsibilities that include making sure nobody leaves who can’t make it home safely.
 As a rule, always be prepared to allow a few overnight guests.
-It may not make for the most comfortable situation if your place is tiny, but having a few couch-and-floor surfers is much more preferable to the alternative scenario of having to live with guilt.
+It may not make for the most comfortable situation if your place is tiny, but having a few couch-and-floor surfers is much more preferable to the alternative scenario.

-Call them a cab.
 Better yet, offer to pay for the ride yourself.
-Sometimes, the decision to drive when intoxicated can be the result of someone being too frugal for his or her own good.
-If your friend is three sheets to the wind and is unwilling or unable to spend the night on your couch or spare bed, offer to “treat” them to their own personal yellow checkered limousine ride home.
+Sometimes, the decision to drive when intoxicated can be the result of frugality.
+If your friend is three sheets to the wind and is unwilling or unable to spend the night, offer to “treat” them to their own personal yellow checkered limousine ride home.
 If you dress it up like that, they may just get excited over the idea and not put up a fight!
 Alternatively, call on a friend, parent or spouse who’s not present at the party.
 Chances are they won’t mind you calling in a late-night favor once they see the state of your inebriated friend.

-Take their keys.
 Snatching someone’s car keys – drunk or sober – can be seen as a “fighting move.”
 Especially if you’re dealing with someone who’s had so much to drink that they’re bordering on belligerent.
 But removing the very tool that will enable them to climb behind the wheel of their car is absolutely critical to keeping your friend (and other people) safe.
 In this case the best course of action is to distract them with something else while you hide their car keys someplace where they won’t be found until much later.